Gandaki was a Veshya (prostitute) in the country of Magadha, she was the most beautiful of all the Veshyas. She earned plenty of wealth.

 Lord Vishnu assumed the form of a leper and called at Gandaki's house.
-She responded to the call and came and out only to see an ugly-looking leper with bleeding wounds all over his body.
+She responded to the call and came out, only to see an ugly looking leper with bleeding wounds all over his body.
 She enquired the purpose of his visit to her house.
 The leper said, "Today I wish to live with you.
 I have heard much of your devotion to Pati and with that you take me as your Pati (husband) for today."

 Gandaki accepted the offer most willingly.
 She said, "O Lord!
 Thou hast graced my house today and blessed me.
 Really you are my Patidevata.
 I shall serve thee nicely."
-She led the leper into her inner apartments, washed his wounds and dressed then after giving a bath to the whole body.
+She led the leper into her inner apartments, washed his wounds and dressed them after giving a bath to the whole body.
 She dressed him in rich costumes.
 She prepared a most delicious meal and fed him sumptuously.
 She danced and sang highly devotional songs.
 Her husband was greatly pleased.
-She took the leper to a well-decorated bedroom adorned with the best of flowers, curtains and pictures.
-There were fragrant flowers.
-Agarbattis and perfume, and the whole room was illumined on all sides by lamps fed with ghee.
+She took the leper to a well decorated bedroom adorned with the best of flowers, curtains and pictures.
+There were fragrant flowers, agarbattis and perfume, and the whole room was illumined on all sides by lamps fed with ghee.
 She anointed him with scents and adorned him with garlands.
 She then made him sleep on a silken bed.